strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 }
 ```

-This will also genrate jar, checksums and pom and inject the `java.nio.file.Path` instance, pointing to jar artifact, as test method parameter.
-Having the artifact `Path` you can easily get the **md5** following way:
+This will also genrate a `jar`, checksums and `pom` and inject the `java.nio.file.Path` instance, pointing to the `jar` artifact, as test method parameter.
+Having the artifact `Path` you can easily get the `md5` like this:

 ```
 Path artifact1Md5 = artifact1.resolveSbilling(artifact1.getFileName() + ".md5");
 ```

-Test artifacts also synchronized between concurrent test executions, same way as Test Repository.
+Test artifacts are also synchronized between concurrent test executions, the same way as the test repository.

-Note that above examples will just generate Test Artifacts without deploing to any repository, generated files will be placed in test method related temporary folder.
+Note that the examples above will just generate test artifacts without deploing to any repository.
+The generated files will be placed in a temporary folder for the related test method.

-### Deploy Test Artifacts into Test Repository
+### Deploy Test Artifacts Into Test Repository

 It's also possible to inject deployed artifacts: